List of former local authorities in New Zealand

-This is a list of former territorial authorities in New Zealand.
-"Territorial authority" is the generic term used for local government entities in New Zealand.
-Local government has gone through three principal phases with different structures: the provincial era, from 1853 to 1876; the counties and boroughs system from 1876 until 1989; and the current system of regions, cities and districts.

-This article attempts to list all territorial authorities which have been disestablished.
+The history of local government in New Zealand can be broadly grouped into three periods, these being the provincial era (1841–1876), the boroughs and counties era (1876–1989), and the districts and regions era (the current era, since 1989).

 Provincial era (until 1876)

 The original three provinces were established in 1841 by Royal Charter.
 The New Zealand Constitution Act 1846 reduced the number of provinces to two.
 The New Zealand Constitution Act 1852 re-divided New Zealand into six provinces, and four additional provinces emerged during the remainder of the Provincial Era.
 This era came to end with the Abolition of Provinces Act 1876.